 2.8.1 JOSEPH FRANCES HILL (1866-1937), born on 2 June 1866 at 170 Bloomsbury St, Nechells, Birmingham.
 On 6 May 1895 he married Catherine Reaney at St Ann's Church, Bordesley, Birmingham.
 They continued to live at Bloomsbury Street until Joseph's exuberant efforts to organize a labour union in the Saltley Coach Works resulted in his black-listing and forced emigration to London, Ontario in about 1909.
 He died in London, Ontario on 6 January 1937.

 Joseph and Catherine had five children.
-One daughter, born on 1 January 1901, celebrated her 100th birthday in 2001.
+One daughter, born on 1 January 1901, celebrated her hundredth birthday in 2001.
 She is the mother of John J Anderson.

 2.8.2 LOUIS HILL (1868-19??), born on 26 September 1868.
 He moved to Old London in his adult years and married Theophilis (m/s unknown).
 They had one son and one daughter.